Ben Bolt: Literature

+"Ben Bolt" was first adapted into a two act play by the actor and playwright John Beer Johnstone.
+Johnstone's Ben Bolt premiered at the Surrey Theatre in London on March 28, 1854 in a production by the company of Richard Shepherd and William Creswick with Shepherd in the title role.
+It was performed widely on stages internationally during the 19th century.
+An excerpt from Johnstone's play was published in Frank Leslie's The New York Journal in February 1857.
+It was later published by Samuel French, Inc. in 1899.

-"Ben Bolt" had its popularity rejuvenated in 1894 when George du Maurier published his novel Trilby, which uses the song as a plot point.
+In 1894 George du Maurier published his novel Trilby, which uses the song "Ben Bolt" as a plot point.
 The title character Trilby O'Ferrall is portrayed as incapable of skillful singing when she delivers a tone-deaf version of "Ben Bolt" near the novel's beginning.
 Later, the failure of Svengali's hypnotic powers is revealed when Trilby is once again incapable of singing "Ben Bolt" with any degree of skill.
 The success of the novel and the subsequent Trilbyana craze promoted interest in the songs of Trilby.
 In his old age, Thomas Dunn English contributed a manuscript copy of "Ben Bolt" to an 1895 Trilby-themed charity auction for the benefit of the New York Kindergarten Association.

 As a widely known song of the nineteenth century, "Ben Bolt" was popularly used as a cultural reference in books set during that era, whether published in the nineteenth century or decades later.
 It is quoted in the novel Dr. Sevier by George Washington Cable and by Laura Ingalls Wilder in By the Shores of Silver Lake.
 Leopold Bloom contemplated Ben Bolt along with other stories about long-lost loves in James Joyce's Ulysses.

 James Thurber illustrated "Ben Bolt" as part of a poetry illustration series for The New Yorker.

-The song is also referenced in the P. G. Wodehouse novel Uncle Fred in the Springtime, when Mr Pott quotes the opening verse to Lord Ickenham.
+The song is referenced in the P. G. Wodehouse novels Uncle Fred in the Springtime, when Mr Pott quotes the opening verse to Lord Ickenham, and Full Moon where we are told that "trembling—like Ben Bolt's Alice—with fear at her frown" was a common reaction to Lady Hermione Wedge.

-In film
+Robert W. Service wrote the poem "Afternoon Tea" in which the narrator, a veteran of World War I, relates an anecdote of his wartime experiences and repeatedly notes humming "Ben Bolt" during the charge.

+The song is also cited in the 1881 novel The Sins of the Cities of the Plain, the alleged memoirs of male prostitute Jack Saul and one of the first works of homosexual pornographic literature published in English.
+In it, one of the characters is said to play and sing a parody of "Ben Bolt" as it had appeared in "The Pearl", a pornographic monthly magazine issued in London during the mid-Victorian period by William Lazenby.